-(b) Reclaimed Asphalt Pavement (RAP) (Notes 1, 2, and 3) 1031
+(b) Reclaimed Asphalt Pavement (RAP) 1031.09

-Note 1.
-Crushed RAP, from either full depth or single lift removal, may be mechanically blended with aggregate gradations CS 01, CS 02, and RR 01 but shall not exceed 40 percent of the total product.
-The top size of the RAP shall be less than 4 in.
-(100 mm) and well graded.

-Note 2.
-RAP having 100 percent passing the 1 1/2 in.
-(37.5 mm) sieve and being well graded, may be used as capping aggregate in the top 3 in.
-(75 mm) when aggregate gradations CS 01, CS 02, or RR 01 are used in lower lifts.

-Note 3.
-The RAP used for aggregate subgrade improvement shall be according to the current Bureau of Materials and Physical Research Policy Memorandum, “Reclaimed Asphalt Pavement (RAP) for Aggregate Applications”.

 303.03 Equipment.
-The vibratory machine shall be according to Article 1101.01, or as approved by the Engineer.
+The vibratory roller shall be according to Article 1101.01, or as approved by the Engineer.
+Vibratory machines, such as tampers, shall be used in areas where rollers do not fit.

 303.04 Soil Preparation.
-The stability of the soil shall be according to the Department’s Subgrade Stability Manual for the aggregate thickness specified.
+The minimum immediate bearing value (IBV) of the soil below the improved subgrade shall be according to the Department’s “Subgrade Stability Manual” for the aggregate thickness specified.

-303.05 Placing Aggregate.
-The maximum nominal lift thickness of aggregate gradations CA 02, CA 06, or CA 10 shall be 12 in.
-(300 mm).
-The maximum nominal lift thickness of aggregate gradations CS 01, CS 02, and RR 01 shall be 24 in.
+303.05 Placing and Compacting.
+The maximum nominal lift thickness of aggregate gradations CA 2, CA 6, and CA 10 when compacted shall be 9 in.
+(225 mm).
+The maximum nominal lift thickness of aggregate gradations CS 1, CS 2, and RR 1 when compacted shall be 24 in.
 (600 mm).

-303.06 Capping Aggregate.
-The top surface of the aggregate subgrade shall consist of a minimum 3 in.
-(75 mm) of aggregate gradations CA 06 or CA 10.
-When the contract specifies that a granular subbase is to be placed on the aggregate subgrade improvement, the 3 in.
-(75 mm) of capping aggregate shall be the same gradation and may be placed with the underlying aggregate subgrade improvement material.
+The top surface of the aggregate subgrade improvement shall consist of a layer of capping aggregate gradations CA 6 or CA 10 that is 3 in.
+(75 mm) thick after compaction.
+Capping aggregate will not be required when aggregate subgrade improvement is used as a cubic yard pay item for undercut applications.

-303.07 Compaction.
-All aggregate lifts shall be compacted to the satisfaction of the Engineer.
+Each lift of aggregate shall be compacted to the satisfaction of the Engineer.
 If the moisture content of the material is such that compaction cannot be obtained, sufficient water shall be added so that satisfactory compaction can be obtained.

-303.08 Finishing and Maintenance of Aggregate Subgrade Improvement.
+303.06 Finishing and Maintenance.
 The aggregate subgrade improvement shall be finished to the lines, grades, and cross sections shown on the plans, or as directed by the Engineer.
 The aggregate subgrade improvement shall be maintained in a smooth and compacted condition.

-303.09 Method of Measurement.
+303.07 Method of Measurement.
 This work will be measured for payment according to Article 311.08.